ronaldbosma/protect-apim-with-oauth/demos/demo.md

     }
     ```

-   1. Replace `<directory-tenant-id>` with the ``Directory (tenant) ID` you copied earlier.
+   1. Replace `<directory-tenant-id>` with the `Directory (tenant) ID` you copied earlier.
-   1. Replace `<valid-application-client-id>` with `Application (client) ID` of the valid client app registration you copied earlier.
+   1. Replace `<valid-application-client-id>` with the `Application (client) ID` of the valid client app registration you copied earlier.
    1. Replace `<valid-client-secret>` with the client secret you created for the `validclient` app registration.
    1. Replace `<application-id-uri>` with the `Application ID URI` you copied earlier.
-Note that this value should end with `/.default`.
+This value should end with `/.default`.
-   1. Replace `<your-api-management-name>` with the name of your API Management service
+   1. Replace `<your-api-management-name>` with the name of your API Management service.

-1. Also add an environment for the invalid client following the same steps as above, but use the values from the `invalidclient` app registration.
+1. Add a second environment for the invalid client following the same steps as above, but use the values from the `invalidclient` app registration.

-1. Your final user settings should look like this:
+1. Your final user settings should look similar to this:

     ```json
     {